Henri (crater)

 Henri is a crater on Mercury.
 It has a diameter of 163.8 km.
 Its name was adopted by the International Astronomical Union (IAU) on April 24, 2012.
 Henri is named for American painter Robert Henri.

+Henri is located within Mercury's large volcanic plain, Borealis Planitia.
+The smaller but similar crater Lismer is joined to Henri to the northeast.
+Both craters were flooded with lava during the formation of the plain 3.7 billion years ago.
 The craters Anyte and Anguissola lie within Henri.
-The smaller but similar crater Lismer is joined to Henri to the northeast.